BHP vs Agnico Eagle

 Agnico Eagle (AEM) Next Earnings Date

-Agnico Eagle Mines Ltd (AEM) is estimated to report its next earnings on February 12, 2026.
-This release will cover the Q4 2025 quarter, aligning with the company's historical late-February reporting pattern for year-end results.
-A conference call is typically scheduled the following day to discuss the outcomes.
+Agnico Eagle Mines (AEM) is estimated to release its next earnings report on April 30, 2026, after market close, covering the first quarter of 2026.
+This date aligns with the company's historical pattern of late-April releases for Q1 results, though it remains unconfirmed by the company.
+A conference call is typically scheduled the following morning for investor discussion.

 BHP (BHP) Next Earnings Date